-Renewable energy sources have lesser carbon footprints on the environmental settings.
+Renewable energy sources have lesser carbon footprints in environmental settings.
 They are eco-friendly as they don’t pollute the environment with pollution and carbon dioxide.
-Also nature replenishes them, within a human’s lifetime.
+Also, nature replenishes them, within a human’s lifetime.

 Apart from this, renewable energy sources/ resources won’t reduce in number even if conserved for a long period of time.

 Requires low operation cost

 Once we build a proper station and the resources are in place, the cost of extraction and distribution of renewable energy is less.
 Lesser compared to non-renewable energy sources, like fossil fuel extraction.

 Cost-effectiveness in these terms helps in balancing out the higher cost of development and implementation.